Chapter 1: Not ready to accept

 Still, it was the straw that broke the grasshopper's back…

 Cell's screams of defiance hardly helped him as every last cell of his body was caught into the mighty mass of power and soundly disintegrated.
-The combined energy of their KameHameHas washed over and through him and Gohan had to use every last bit of power to steer it off the planet.
+The combined energy of their KameHameHas washed over and through him and Gohan had to use every last bit of willpower to slowly, narrowly, steer it off the planet.
 A part of him felt guilty for anything it might encounter in space.

 Silence dominated the barren landscape, everybody present standing very still, extending their senses to make absolutely sure there was no hostile ki signature left.